jieunkang-101/koviseries/README.md

 * Capability to display a list of casts in Movie’s detail view and display a detail view of a certain actor
 * Capability to display a list of similar movies
 * Capability to search by actor name
-* Notification for the latest released movie or TV show
 * Capability to edit a user’s profile (database storage)
 * User authorization (admin)
 * Capability to manage movies, TV shows and reviews by admin
-* Capability to sort by most popular or highest rated

 </details>